 Mid-Range X370 and Z270 Motherboards Around $150

-For motherboard, we’re going with a mid-range option here for both builds in the X370-PRO and Asus Z270 Prime.
-These should have plenty of features for most users.
+For the motherboard, we’re going with a mid-range option here for both builds in the MSI X370 Gaming Pro Carbon and Asus Z370-A Prime.
+These have plenty of features for most builders.
 Of course, the B350 Ryzen chipset does allow overclocking.
 So if you just need some more basic features, you might be able to save some money here by going with a good AM4 B350 motherboard.
 The same can be said about the Prime here.
 Going with a budget Z270 option around $100 will save you around $50.

 Solid State Drive Options